worldbank/counting-people-climate-risk/docs/reproducibility.md

 Citation: Guilherme et al. (2024); Roy et al. (2024)

-“World Bank AM24 VUL boundaries” data were produced by the project team.
+**World Bank AM24 VUL boundaries** data were produced by the project team.
 The dataset is derived from administrative boundary data sources including Global Administrative Unit Layers (GAUL) 2015, Nomenclature of Territorial Units for Statistics (NUTS), GADM, United Nations Common Operational Datasets, and National Statistical Offices (NSOs).
 The boundary data is required for replication from the intermediate spatial data.

 The replication package includes the .gpkg format file (110 MB) here: `02.input/boundaries/`